8maroknapodarok/rsschool-cv/cv.md

  * Telegram: @cryschwys
  * Discord: fil(@Katatsumuri)
 ## About me
-Trying to fight depression by exploring new technologies
+ Trying to fight depression by exploring new technologies.
 ## Skills
  * Git, GitHub
  * VS Code